 So there you have it!If you want to read all about the evolution and physiology of vampire bats, I highly recommend “Dark Banquet: Blood and the Curious Lives of Blood-Feeding Creatures” by Bill Schutt.

 Monster of the Week is a — you guessed it — regular look at the denizens is of our monster-haunted world.
 Sometimes we’ll focus on the cultural aspects, but mostly we’ll look at the possible science behind a creature of myth, movie or legend.
+Be sure to explore the Monster Gallery as well as the Monster Science video series.

 About the author: Robert Lamb is a senior writer and podcaster at HowStuffWorks, where he co-hosts Stuff to Blow Your Mind with Julie Douglas.
 He has a love for monsters, an aversion to slugs and a hankering for electronic music.